frontenddogma/web-development-glossary/manuscript/f.md

 Font
 : With the advent of digital typography, “font” is frequently synonymous with “typeface.”
 Each style is in a separate font file—for instance, the typeface Bulmer may include the fonts “Bulmer Roman,” “Bulmer,” “Bulmer Bold,” and “Bulmer Extended,” but the term “font” might be applied either to one of these alone or to the whole typeface.
 In both traditional typesetting and modern usage, “font” also refers to the delivery mechanism of the typeface design.
 In traditional typesetting, a font would be made from metal or wood.
 Today, a font is a digital file.&nbsp;[†](#w-font)

+Font Awesome
+: An icon toolkit based on CSS.
+Font Awesome was first released in 2012. ℹ︎&nbsp;[fontawesome.com](https://fontawesome.com/)

 Font block period
 : A part of the font display timeline that governs that if a particular font face is not loaded, any element attempting to use it must render an invisible fallback font face.
 If the font face successfully loads during this period, it is used normally.&nbsp;[‡](#m-font-display-timeline)